-Benefits of Longer Tenure Independence Controls • Enhanced audit quality - EY's significant institutional knowledge and deep expertise of the Company's global business, accounting policies and practices and internal control over financial reporting enhance audit quality. • Audit Committee oversight - Oversight includes regular private sessions with EY, discussion with EY about the scope of audit and business imperatives, a comprehensive annual evaluation when determining whether to reengage EY, and direct involvement by the Audit Committee and its chair in the selection of the new lead assurance engagement partner and new global coordinating partner in connection with the mandated rotation of these positions. ٠ Competitive fees - Because of EY's familiarity with the Company, audit and other fees are competitive with peer companies.
-Limits on non-audit services - The Audit Committee pre- approves audit and permissible non-audit services provided by EY in accordance with its pre-approval policy. ٠ Avoid costs associated with new auditor - Bringing on new independent auditors would be costly and require a significant time commitment which could lead to management distractions. • EY's internal independence process - EY conducts periodic internal reviews of its audit and other work, assesses the adequacy of partners and other personnel working on the Company's account and rotates the lead assurance engagement partner, the global coordinating partner, and other partners on the engagement consistent with independence requirements.
-A new lead assurance engagement partner was designated in 2011 and a new global coordinating partner was designated in 2014. ٠ Strong regulatory framework - EY, as an independent registered public accounting firm, is subject to PCAOB inspections, "Big 4" peer reviews and PCAOB and SEC oversight.
+- Audit Committee oversight Oversight includes regular private sessions with EY, discussion with EY about the scope of audit and business imperatives, a comprehensive annual evaluation when determining whether to reengage EY, and direct involvement by the Audit Committee and its chair in the selection of the new lead assurance engagement partner and new global coordinating partner in connection with the mandated rotation of these positions. - Limits on non-audit services The Audit Committee preapproves audit and permissible non-audit services provided by EY in accordance with its pre-approval policy. - EY's internal independence process EY conducts periodic internal reviews of its audit and other work, assesses the adequacy of partners and other personnel working on the Company's account and rotates the lead assurance engagement partner, the global coordinating partner, and other partners on the engagement consistent with independence requirements.
+A new lead assurance engagement partner was designated in 2011 and a new global coordinating partner was designated in 2014. - Strong regulatory framework EY, as an independent registered public accounting firm, is subject to PCAOB inspections, "Big 4" peer reviews and PCAOB and SEC oversight.